 Since the late ’70s, as monasteries in the Ajahn Chah tradition became established in the west.
 There was strong interest in keeping the alms round tradition alive.
 In many ways, maintaining this alms round tradition in new cultures has been successful.
 For example, the monks at the Pacific Hermitage, located in southern Washington, go on alms every day to the nearby town of White Salmon.
 The monks at Temple Forest Monastery, located in New Hampshire, go on alms round twice per week and the monks at Abhayagiri, located in northern California, go on alms round once per week.
 However, other monasteries, including Tisarana, have faced many challenges in establishing alms rounds due to a variety of factors.

-Alms round has ended due to (cold) weather.
-It will begin after the winter retreat in ~April 2019.
-If you want to find out more information, please contact monastery office by using our contact form.
+If you want to find out more information, please contact the monastery office by using our contact form.